mmj-the-fighter/GraphicsLabFramework/README.md

 Note:
 Images format used for this project is PPM.
 You may need programs like GIMP, IrfanView or Photoshop to work with PPM files.
+Upate(4-Feb-2024): Support for loading png files added using the stb_image library

 Core:
 The core of this program is a function which calls